e-vos/e-vos.github.io/_posts/2024-05-20-stones-overview.md

 ---
 layout: post
-title: Project: A LiDAR Approach to Delineating Historical Land Use Patterns
+title: A LiDAR Approach to Delineating Historical Land Use Patterns
 description: An overview of my graduate research, A LiDAR Approach to Delineating Historical Land Use Patterns
 summary: An overview of my graduate research, A LiDAR Approach to Delineating Historical Land Use Patterns
 comments: false